Exact epidemic dynamics for generally clustered, complex networks: Other solvable networks

 \subsection{Weighted networks}

-While all networks discussed above have been topological (i.e.\ links are either present or not) all of the analysis above carries through exactly if within-subnet links are weighted, so $a^{\sigma}_{ij} \in \mathbb{R}$.
+While all networks discussed above have been topological (i.e.\ links are either present or not) all of the analysis above carries through exactly if within-subnet links are weighted, so that values $a^{\sigma}_{ij} \in \mathbb{R}_+$ can be substituted into e.g.~\eqref{exeqs}.
 It is also possible to stratify global links into multiple contexts, each with a given strength (i.e.\ different values of $T$) although this latter modification does increase the system dimensionality, while weighting within-subnet dynamics does this only if the weighting breaks a discrete symmetry of the topological network.